-A compilation and the country reports are available at http://ec.europa.eu/home-affairs/funding/return/funding\return\en.htm obligation to leave the territory, such as applicants for asylum who have not yet received a negative decision or beneficiaries of international protection.
-Here the Fund has taken over a category of action which was supported by the European Refugee Fund till 2007.
+A compilation and the country reports are available at http://ec.europa.eu/home-affairs/funding/return/funding_return_en.htm national level, the Fund also covers the voluntary return of those who are not under an obligation to leave the territory, such as applicants for asylum who have not yet received a negative decision or beneficiaries of international protection.
+Here the Fund has taken over a category of action which was supported by the European Refugee Fund till 20076.

-The Fund also aims to support the correct and harmonised application of the EU acquis on return, in particular the Directive 2008/115 on common standards and procedures in Member States for returning illegally staying third-country nationals ("Return directive").
+The Fund also aims to support the correct and harmonised application of the EU acquis on return, in particular the Directive 2008/115 on common standards and procedures in Member States for returning illegally staying third-country nationals ("Return directive")7.

 The Fund is mainly implemented by the Member States, in the shared management method.
 Through annual programmes from Member States, the EU budget seeks to support in Member States a structured intervention (capacity building), as well as activities specific to the national or local circumstances in the field of return.
-These actions are co-financed within an EU strategic framework of four priorities on return.
+These actions are co-financed within an EU strategic framework of four priorities on return8.
 The priorities are (1) the development of a strategic approach; (2) co-operation between Member States; (3) specific innovative tools and (4) EU standards and best practices.
 Member States have to implement at least three out of four priorities but many Member States have chosen to implement all four of them.
 The resources are distributed among 26 Member States as, in accordance with its Protocol, Denmark is not participating in the Fund.